DanielleMStevens/Mining_Known_MAMPs/Methods.md

 ## Characterizing Diversity of MAMPs and their MAMP-Encoded Proteins

-First, we will want to plot the immune outcomes for each epitope tested (via ROS burst) and then secondarily, we will want to assess if this immune output is drive by the associated MAMP-dervived gene.
+First, we will want to plot the immune outcomes for each epitope tested (via ROS burst) and then secondarily, we will want to assess if this immune output is driven by the associated MAMP-dervived gene.
 To assess this, we will 1) make a cladogram based on the sequences of the epitopes tested and 2) make a phylogenic tree and plot information in respect to the genera the protein is derived from, the amino acid similarity, and the immnogencity to understand which and how much different eptiopes are changing and if that is correlated with immunogencity,

 ### 8. Displaying the relatedness of epitope variants in respect to immmunogenicity